Alexander I, Emperor of All Russia

 • Grand Duchess Elizabeth Alexandrovna (1806 – 1808)

 Catherine II (the Great), Empress of All Russia never considered inviting her son Paul to share her power in governing Russia.
 Once Alexander was born, it appeared that Catherine had found a more suitable heir.
-It is possible that Catherine intended to bypass Paul and name her grandson Alexander as her successor but she never got the chance.
+It is possible that Catherine intended to bypass her son Paul and name her grandson Alexander as her successor but she never got the chance.
 On November 4, 1796, Catherine suffered a stroke.
 Despite all attempts to revive her, she fell into a coma from which she never recovered.
 Catherine II (the Great), Empress of All Russia died on November 6, 1796, and Paul was now Emperor of All Russia.

 During the reign of Emperor Paul, Alexander and Elizabeth Alexeievna’s marriage started to falter.
 Alexander started a long-term affair with Maria Antonovna Naryshkina in 1799 and Elizabeth Alexeievna sought affection with her husband’s friend Prince Adam Czartoryski, a Polish noble.
 In 1799, Elizabeth Alexeievna gave birth to a daughter Maria Alexandrovna, who had dark eyes and dark hair like Prince Adam Czartoryski, unlike the blond hair and blue eyes of both Alexander and Elizabeth Alexeievna.
 Sadly, the child died when she was 13 months old.